texne/proficiency.cs.illinois.edu/index.md

 courses, you may receive credit and satisfy prerequisites by taking a *proficiency exam*.
 <!--- -->
-Here you will find details about how to prepare and sign up for Illinois Computer Science proficiency exams.
+Here you will find details about how to prepare and sign up for Illinois CS proficiency exams.
 <!--- -->
 </p>